-Study automotive technology in Europe
+Study Automotive Technology in Europe

 Automobile Engineering or Automotive Engineering is a highly specialized field of study of Vehicle Engineering.
 It includes applied design studies in collaboration with manufacturing and operation details of automobiles such as motorcycles, trucks, buses, etc., and their engineering sub-systems.
 Students of automobile engineering are trained in mechanical, electronic, electrical, safety and software engineering as part of their studies.
 With Europe housing some of the best automobile brands and plants, it offers some of the best places to study automobile engineering in a dynamic environment.
+Lot of companies are working on fuel Technology, hybrid cars and self driving cars.
+Opportunities are endless!

 Disciplines of study